 Torture becomes the new normal.

-He also Signs tax cuts for the rich and large corporations.
+Signs tax cuts for the rich and large corporations.

-While he FCC pushes for more media consolidation allowing one company to own newspapers, TV and radio stations in one city.
+FCC pushes for more media consolidation allowing one company to own newspapers, TV and radio stations in one city.

 Bush ignores victims of Hurricane Katrina and hundreds perish.

-By 2008 even avid Bush supporters can no longer support the lies and corruption from this administration and Barack Obama emerges victorious.
-A dark horse who’s not been properly vetted but gave a rousing keynote address at the 2004 Democratic National Convention, wrote a compelling book, “Dreams From My Father” and is an eloquent speaker who promises us “change we can believe in.”
+By 2008 even many avid Bush supporters can no longer support the lies and corruption from this administration and Barack Obama emerges victorious.
+A dark horse who’s not been properly vetted but gave a rousing keynote address at the 2004 Democratic National Convention, wrote a compelling book, “Dreams From My Father,” and is an eloquent speaker who promises us “change we can believe in.”
 And after eight years of pure hell we’re all so desperate to believe we fall for this rhetoric and his big open smile.
 He had us all fooled.

 Barack Obama’s record

 To say I have buyers remorse is an understatement of Herculean proportions.
 Where do I begin?
-Glen Ford refers to Obama as the “more effective evil” and I would have to agree with his assessment.
+Glen Ford refers to Obama as the “more effective evil,” and I would have to agree with his assessment.

-He promises to get us out of Iraq but instead we build the largest military installation in the world and fill it with 2,500 private contractors.
+Promises to get us out of Iraq but instead we build the largest military installation in the world and fill it with 2,500 private contractors.

-And then there’s Obama’s secret ‘Kill List.’
+Obama’s secret ‘Kill List.’

 Escalates drone attacks.
 These illegal killing machines mainly murder innocent women and children and once in a blue moon hit a low level so-called “enemy combatant.”
 But not to worry they’ve changed the laws so any male that’s hit who’s of a certain age is labeled an enemy combatant.

-He extends the Bush tax cuts for the rich.
+Extends the Bush tax cuts for the rich.

 Extends the Patriot Act.

-He does not close Gitmo.
+Does not close Gitmo.

-He continues and escalates spying on American citizens without warrants via the FISA Amendments Act.
+Continues and escalates spying on American citizens without warrants via the FISA Amendments Act.

 Unemployment continues to rise as thousands are thrown off the roles and unemployment benefits are not extended.

-He signs HR 347 into law that criminalizes our right to protest.
+Signs HR 347 into law that criminalizes our right to protest.